mmp2/Rankings-UI/README.md

 Run the main.py file and then type in the CSV file name without any punctuation.(give an example here)

 NOTE for Mac users.
 On my Mac book Pro, no combination works for "right clicking" on a reviewed item.
-I connect a _classic mouse_ and use the _middle button_.
+I connect a _classic mouse_ and use the _middle button_. **(It should be working now, and it works on my MacBook.
+I used the double finger to touch the touchpad.
+But the window user should click the scroll of the mouse.)**

 TO DO's